SSpzcee/Asunder-PHB/phb/md/Wounds.md

 ### **\- (31 \- 60\) Flesh Wound (Abdomen)**

 You've been shanked in the gut.
 It managed to miss your vitals, but it's still going to cause blood to trickle out of you.
-You take a \-1 to Fatigue Checks.
-And gain Needling 4
+You take a Needling 4 and a \-1 to Fatigue Checks for so long as you have any Needling Status.

 ### **\- (61 \- 80\) Reflexive Flinch (Arm)**